open-mmlab/PowerPaint/README.md

 ## Training

 1. Prepare training data.
-You may need to rewrite [`Datasets`](./powerpaint/datasets/__init__.py) by yourself if you use different formats and storage methods for training datasets.
+You may need to rewrite [`Datasets`](./powerpaint/datasets/__init__.py）per your need (e.g., data and storage formats).
 Here, we use petreloss to read training dataset from cloud storages.
+Besides, the recipe of datasets for training a versatile model can be tricky but intuitive.

 2. Start training.
 We suggest using PowerPaint-V2 version, which is built upon BrushNet and requires smaller batch size for training.
 You can train it with the following command,
 ```shell